atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 ## Prerequisites

-An IBM Cloud account with Manager or higher permissions for VPC, and Editor or higher level platform permissions
+- An IBM Cloud account with Manager or higher permissions for VPC, and Editor or higher level platform permissions

-*Use the code VPC1000 for $1,000 in IBM Cloud VPC credits!
+    - *Use the code VPC1000 for $1,000 in IBM Cloud VPC credits!
 This will more than cover the cost of the lab, which will only be a nominal expense since we'll destroy the environment afterwards.*

-Chrome, Edge, or Firefox are recommended, although Safari may suffice
+- Chrome, Edge, or Firefox are recommended, although Safari may suffice

+- Some experience with cloud computing and/or networking would be helpful, but this guided lab can be completed by all experience levels
+    - Depending on your level of experience in the realm of networking, you may find that the experiments in this writeup are fairly rudimentary.
+The goal is to bring some foundational concepts to life with illustrations while reinforcing concepts vital to application uptime.
+This writeup should provide exercises appropriate for most experience levels.

 ## Introduction